pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 Currently, PipeCD is supporting these four cloud providers: `KUBERNETES`, `TERRAFORM`, `CLOUDRUN`, `LAMBDA`.

 ### Analysis Provider

-PipeCD supports multiple methods to automate the analysis process of the deployment.
-It can be done by using metrics, logs or by checking the configured http requests.
+An external product that provides metrics/logs to evaluate deployments, such as `Prometheus`, `Datadog`, `Stackdriver`, `CloudWatch` and so on.
-Analysis Provider defines where to get those metrics/log data, like `Prometheus`, `Datadog`, `Stackdriver`, `CloudWatch`, and so on.
+It is mainly used in the [Automated deployment analysis](/docs/user-guide/automated-deployment-analysis/) context.